djeada/Statistics-Notes/notes/statistical_inference/type_i_and_type_ii_errors.md

 | **$H_0$ is False**     | Correct Decision      | Type II Error                                   |

 #### Example: Court Trial Hypotheses

+In the realm of hypothesis testing, real-world scenarios can often provide vivid illustrations of abstract concepts.
+One such scenario is a court trial, where the decision-making process mirrors the principles of statistical hypothesis testing.
+In this context, the determination of a suspect's guilt or innocence is akin to testing a hypothesis with the potential for two types of errors: Type I and Type II errors.

 - **Null Hypothesis ($H_0$):** The suspect is innocent.
 - **Alternative Hypothesis ($H_a$):** The suspect is guilty.